About this project

 Stretch Goal 2: CA$ 4096 - ACHIEVED - Belt Holster for Noodle Pi

-Stretch Goal 3: CA$ 8192 - Noodle Key Micro - Micro Keyboard+Touchpad Dock for Noodle Pi!
+Stretch Goal 3: CA$ 8192 - ACHIEVED - Noodle Key Micro - Micro Keyboard+Touchpad Dock for Noodle Pi!

 Enables docking the Noodle Pi with a tiny RF keyboard and touchpad.
-The Noodle Key Micro dock (but NOT the keyboard) will be INCLUDED FREE with all Noodle Pi kits if this Goal is reached!
+The Noodle Key Micro dock (but NOT the keyboard) will be INCLUDED FREE with all Noodle Pi kits!

 I made sure to select a backlit mini-keyboard for the Noodle Key Micro, so you can keep working in low light conditions.
-The keyboard is readily available on Amazon, and will be available as an add-on to Noodle Pi kit rewards as well.
+The keyboard is readily available on Amazon.

 The Noodle Key Micro docked with a micro-keyboard+touchpad makes all the difference when you don't want to waste precious screen space on an on-screen keyboard, and want to work fast.
 Perfect for writing code or articles on your Noodle Pi, or administering servers using ssh.